-Insiders of a foreign issuer that does not file under SEDAR, and who are therefore eligible to file insider reports under section 4.9 or 5.10 of the Instrument, must file the foreign form of insider report in paper form.
+Insiders of a foreign issuer that do not file under SEDAR, and who are therefore eligible to file insider reports under section 4.9 or 5.9 of the Instrument, must file the foreign form of insider report in paper form.

 The Instrument does not provide an exemption from National Instrument 43-101Standards of Disclosure for Mineral Projects or National Instrument 51-101Standards of Disclosure for Oil and Gas Activities.
 Issuers are reminded that those National Instruments apply to SEC foreign issuers and designated foreign issuers.